-On behalf of The Education Trust, a national nonprofit that works to close opportunity gaps that disproportionately affect students of color and students from low-income families, thank you for the opportunity to present testimony on the Fiscal Year 2023 (FY23) Labor, Health and Human Services, Education, and Related Agencies (L-HHS-ED) Appropriations bill.
-We request that the L-HHS-ED bill make substantial investments in excess of prior, cap-limited years to ensure that essential education programs have the resources they need to ensure the greatest impact for students of color and students from low-income communities.
+On behalf of The Education Trust, a national nonprofit that works to close opportunity gaps that disproportionately affect students of color and students from low-income backgrounds, thank you for the opportunity to present testimony on the Fiscal Year 2024 (FY24) Labor, Health and Human Services, Education, and Related Agencies (L-HHS-ED) Appropriations bill.
+We request that the L-HHS-ED bill make substantial investments to ensure that essential education programs have the resources they need to ensure the greatest impact for students of color and students from low-income backgrounds.

-While there are many programs under your jurisdiction that are critical to advancing equity, in FY23, The Education Trust is focused on the following:
+While there are many programs under your jurisdiction that are critical in facilitating the achievement of students of color and students from low-income backgrounds, in FY24, Ed Trust is focused on the following:

-- Strengthening the Pell Grant program by increasing the maximum award to keep pace with inflation, at a minimum, and ideally, doubling the maximum award. - Supporting teachers and school leaders by including funding and language supporting the following: - ESSA (Every Student Succeeds Act) Title I-A (\$18.54 billion); - Incentives for states and localities to evaluate their education funding formulas and policies and implement equitable reforms (\$100 million); - ESSA Title II-A (\$3 billion); - the Teacher and School Leader Incentive Program (TSLIP) (\$200 million); - the Supporting Effective Educator Development Program (SEED) (\$140 million); - HEA (Higher Education Act) Title II's Teacher Quality Partnership (TQP) grants (\$300 million); and
+- Strengthening the Pell Grant program by increasing the maximum award to keep pace with inflation, at a minimum, and ideally, doubling the maximum award. - Supporting teachers and school leaders by including funding at the below minimum levels, alongside related report language: - o ESSA (Every Student Succeeds Act) Title I-A (\$20.54 billion) - o Incentivizing states and localities to evaluate their education funding formulas and policies and implement equitable reforms (\$100 million) - o ESSA Title II-A (\$3 billion) - o The Teacher and School Leader Incentive Program (TSLIP) (\$200 million) - o The Supporting Effective Educator Development Program (SEED) (\$140 million) - o HEA (Higher Education Act) Title II's Teacher Quality Partnership (TQP) grants (\$300 million) - Restoring funding to the School Leader Recruitment and Support Program (SLRSP) (\$40 million) - Maintaining FY23 omnibus report language increasing equity in advanced coursework

-- restoring funding to the School Leader Recruitment and Support Program (SLRSP) (\$40 million). - Maintain FY22 omnibus report language increasing equity in advanced coursework. - Enabling enhanced preparation for teaching candidates at Historically Black Colleges and Universities (HBCUs) and Minority-Serving Institutions (MSIs) by allocating at least \$40 million in funding for the Augustus F. Hawkins Centers of Excellence Grant program. - Developing and strengthening evidence-based student success programs by allocating \$110 million in funding for the Post Secondary Student Success Grant program. - Supporting student parents by allocating \$500 million in funding for the Child Care Access Means Parents in School (CCAMPIS) program.
+- Enabling enhanced preparation for teaching candidates at historically Black colleges and universities (HBCUs) and minority-serving institutions (MSIs) by allocating at least \$45 million in funding for the Augustus F. Hawkins Centers of Excellence Grant program - Developing and strengthening evidence-based student success programs by allocating at least \$165 million in funding for the Post Secondary Student Success Grant program - Supporting student parents by allocating at least \$500 million in funding for the Child Care Access Means Parents in School (CCAMPIS) program

-We urge increased support by the Committee for these critical programs to help meet the needs of students of color and students from low-income communities.
+We urge increased support by the Committee for these crucial programs to help meet the needs of students of color and students from low-income backgrounds.